ttoseeff/BlazorWebAssemblyWithTelerikTutorial/README.md

 # BlazorWebAssemblyWithTelerikTutorial

-In this Blazor Web Assembly Practice, I Added Telerik UI work blazor and worked on different components of Telerik UI Components.
+In this Blazor Web Assembly Practice, I Added Telerik UI with blazor and worked on different components of Telerik UI Components.
 These components are:

 TelerikAutoComplete